Outlier622/Document-Q-A/README.md

 The system can answer questions about earlier turns without searching the PDF.

-What was my first question?
-Which previous answer mentioned the insurance amount?
-Summarize what we discussed.
+What was my first question?Which previous answer mentioned the insurance amount?Summarize what we discussed.

 General assistant responses